Luce Foundation Fellowships

 It places young scholars from a wide variety of intellectual fields in

-10-month internships in selected countries in Asia.
+10-month internships in 15 different countries in East, Southeast and South Asia.
 Past assignments have included settings as diverse as an architect’s office, a newspaper, a forestry project, a family planning center, a hospital and local government agencies.

 The program places young scholars from a wide variety of intellectual fields in 10-month internships in selected countries in Asia.
-Those who already have significant experience in Asia or Asian studies are not eligible for the Luce Scholars Program.
-On the other hand, candidates may have taken Asian language or Asia-focused courses on a U.S. campus (without majoring in Asian Studies).
+Those who already have significant experience in Asia or Asian studies are not eligible.
+Candidates however may have taken Asian language or Asia-focused courses on a U.S. campus (without majoring in Asian Studies).
 They may have spent up to a total of twelve weeks, or have participated in a university-organized summer program, in one or more countries where Luce Scholars are placed.
 (If in doubt as to whether your prior experience disqualifies you, please contact

 Foundation to seek clarification.)